AltScore/rfc-calculator-python/README.md

-# AltScore Python SDK

-This is the Python SDK for AltScore.
-It provides a simple interface to the AltScore API.

 # RFC Calculator

 This Python package provides a simple and intuitive way to calculate the Mexican tax id (Registro Federal de Contribuyentes - RFC) for a natural person.
 The RFC is a unique code for each individual and legal entity in Mexico.